 Quebec Ski Resorts: Best Bets Near Montreal

 New to the Quebec ski scene?
-Get acquainted with Quebec's three major ski regions and consider trying out the following Quebec ski resorts, all vetted by an experienced skier, each possessing its own brand of appeal.
+Consider trying out the following Quebec ski resorts, all vetted by an experienced skier, each possessing its own brand of appeal.
 And all of them, except for Le Massif, are a two-hour or less drive from Montreal.

 And for a close-to-complete list of Quebec ski resorts, consult the Quebec Ski Area Association website.
 Not all ski stations are members, but the vast majority are.